boschsauce/lightsaber/README.md

 Warning Existing Vim Users: I suggest moving all your configurations to a backup folder.
 This will not do it for you, yet.

 Installation is done via rake.
-All you have to do is run
+All you have to do is run:

 ```
 $ cd ~